cgbaker/flamepointbrewing.com/content/beers/very-ordinary/index.md

 ---

 This was another beer in our exploration of the low-gravity British styles.
-It was also an attempt to break away from making the Dark Mild over and over again.
-We kegged this in the historical style, with very little carbonation and served at 55ªF.
-The result was a flavorful beer that wasn't filling, as great session beer.
+It was also an attempt to break away from repeated batches of the [Dark Mild]({{< ref "mild-child" >}}).
+We kegged this in the historical style, with very little carbonation, and served it at 55ªF.
+The result was a flavorful beer that wasn't filling, a great session beer.